fusion94/BustinOut/README.md

 loses a turn when the ball touches the bottom of the screen.
 To prevent this from happening, the player has a movable paddle to bounce the ball upward, keeping it in play.

+### Demo
+There's a HTML5 version of it online over at: http://fusion94.org/BustinOut/

 ### Breakdown

 This is a mobile game written for a variety of different devices using a variety of different frameworks.